NHERI-SimCenter/SimCenterDocumentation/docs/common/testbeds/lake_charles/asset_description.rst

 The confusion matrix, which presents visually the predictions versus actual data from the original 293 image validation set, is as shown in :numref:`occ_class_vali` for OpenStreetMaps (see plot a), and the NJDEP dataset (see plot b). :numref:`occ_class_pred` displays the BRAILS occupancy predictions for Lake Charles for a selected region.
+Note that only those classified as RES1 or RES3 are retained in this testbed focused on residential construction (and the COM1 is assigned to the buildings that are classified other than the two residential classes by BRAILS).

 .. figure:: figure/OccupancyClassVali.png
    :name: occ_class_vali